poulainf/HPV_induced_Cervical_Adenosquamous_Carcinoma_Project/README.md

 # Whole-Exome and Double-Capture Analysis Pipeline
 **CNV, SNP, and InDel extraction • HPV double-capture visualization • Figure generation**

-This repository contains the computational pipelines described in the *Materials and Methods* section of the study "**Clonal origin and early lineagedivergence in cervical adenosquamous carcinoma**".
+This repository contains the computational pipelines described in the *Materials and Methods* section of the study "**Clonal origin and early lineage divergence in cervical adenosquamous carcinoma**".
 All scripts were designed to detect **integrated HPV genomic sequences** from FFPE-fixed adenosquamous carcinoma samples and to characterize the **somatic landscape** using whole-exome sequencing.

 ## Overview